How do I Become a Certified Teacher in Texas?

 In order to get started on your new teaching career in Texas, you need to earn your Texas teacher certification, which allows you to pursue teaching jobs within the state.
 With an alternative teacher certification program like Teacher Builder, however, the process is easier than ever.
 Learn how to become a teacher in Texas.

-The first step in becoming a teacher in Texas is to complete a 4-year bachelor’s degree at a school whose accreditation is recognized by the Texas Higher Education Coordinating Board (THECB).
+The first and most traditional step in becoming a teacher in Texas is to complete a 4-year bachelor’s degree at a school whose accreditation has been validated.

-Your bachelor’s program does not have to be an educator preparation program.
+Your bachelor’s degree does not have to fall under the university’s education program.
 Many aspiring teachers choose to earn their degree in the field that they wish to teach.

 In order to be eligible for most alternative teacher certification programs, which is the next step toward earning Texas teacher certification, you must earn a GPA of at least 2.5.

 Once you earn your bachelor’s degree with a GPA of at least 2.5, you must take and pass a content exam.
-This exam, most often the PACT exam, evaluates your competence in your chosen field.
+You can only receive clearance to take this exam by an educator preparation program (EPP).

 Students who complete an educator preparation program as part of their bachelor degree program do not need to complete an alternative teacher certification program.